TrumanPhd/TrumanPhd/README.md

 Algorithm and AI is excellent tools which I enjoy to do something with.
 Study forever and it's my pleasure to share science and technic with you, and do something with your coopration !!! birth:2003
-985sophomore(2021-2025), applying PhD in us!
+985 EE sophomore(2021-2025), applying PhD in us!
 Research is my life long persuit!!!
 I really want to something to change the world!!! email:Truman @ nwafu \dot edu \dot cn